cobi-bike/DevKit/README.md

 1. Test in the browser: Install our [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno) and test in the browser with simulated data sources.
 To simulate riding & fitness data you can play back one of our sample cobitrack or GPX files.
 2. Test on the bike/eBike: Enter the URL to your COBI module in our iOS app and take a testride on your bike.
 Requires registration as a developer on [my.cobi.bike](https://my.cobi.bike) and a [COBI system](https://get.cobi.bike) on your bike (Developer Editions can be ordered from [my.cobi.bike](https://my.cobi.bike)).

-## Play Ping-Pong with the COBI App
+## Play ping-pong with the COBI App

-Take advantage of interfaces to the native COBI app to safe yourself a lot of work.
+Take advantage of interfaces to the native COBI app to save yourself a lot of work.

 #### Start a turn-by-turn navigation to a destination:
 ```javascript